bruceravel/demeter/documentation/Athena/output/project.rst

 operating systems.
 A project file can be burned to a CD, placed on a web site, or sent to a collaborator by email.

-To save a project file, simply select one of the File menu options highlighted in this figure.
+To save a project file, simply select one of the :guilabel:`File` menu options highlighted in this figure.

 .. _fig-exportproject: